-- limits on the size of loans and loss given default on individual exposures, - Iimits on maximum exposure and application of economic capital within lines of business - Iimits on regulatory risk weighted assets for Retail Banking and Corporate Banking a) Organisation of management and control of credit risk, established annually by the Board of Directors
+- limits on the size of loans and loss given default on individual exposures, - limits on maximum exposure within lines of business, limits on regulatory risk weighted assets for Retail Banking and Corporate Banking.

-Compliance with credit strategy and limits adopted by the Board of Directors is monitored on a continual basis by the Risk Management Division and reported quarterly to the Board of Directors.
+Compliance with credit strategy and limits adopted by the board of directors is monitored on a continual basis by the risk management department and reported quarterly to the board of directors.